-Information Sharing Agreements generally include, at a minimum, the following clauses:
+These ISAA should include, at a minimum, the following clauses:

-- PII should be shared and transmitted in a safe manner that minimizes the probability of a breach. - If a special platform, application, or other tool is to be used, include clauses about login credentials (username and passwords), user instructions, manuals and proper handling and protections of PII. - Login credentials must not be shared among unauthorized staff or CDBG-DR employees. - Parties shall ensure the accuracy of the information. - Pll should be only used to administer Program objectives. - Those who will handle or have access to PII shall be instructed on the confidential nature of the information and the criminal and/or civil repercussions that may arise from the mishandling of the sensitive or protected information. - That they shall employ appropriate technical, physical, and administrative safeguards to secure PII. - Compliance with requirements and regulations contained in 2 C.F.R.
-Part 200.
+- PII should be shared and transmitted in a safe manner that minimizes the probability of a breach. - Login credentials clauses (username and passwords). - User instructions, manuals and proper handling and protections of PII. - Login credentials must not be shared among unauthorized staff or CDBG-DR employees. - Parties shall ensure the accuracy of the information. - PII should only be used to administer Program objectives. - Those who handle or have access to PII shall be instructed of the confidential nature and legal consequences that may arise for mishandling the information. - Technical, physical, and administrative safeguards to secure PII. - Compliance with requirements and regulations contained in 2 C.F.R. part 200. - Ensure cloud based systems to meet or exceed the baseline privacy and security controls applicable to the Federal Government Systems. - o These systems should be constantly monitored to ensure they run in their latest updated version. - Limit access to PII to personnel who administer assistance. - Prohibit PII disclosure to third parties without written consent. - Ensure personnel with access to PII shall complete privacy and security trainings and understands PII protection. - Notice of Security Incident to be notified immediately in case of actual data security incident. - Extension of clauses and its enforcement to any contractors to access to PII.